VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/filter.md

 The [Phaser (Effect)](https://en.wikipedia.org/wiki/Phasear_(effect)) Wikipedia page has some nice audio examples of this.

-Famous examples of phasor effects include the MXR Phase 90 pedal and the EHX Small Stone and Bad Stone.
+Famous examples of phaser effects include the MXR Phase 90 pedal and the EHX Small Stone and Bad Stone.

 ## Filter Circuits